-• GIS Map and Summary Reports: Written lab reports containing a map of activity results, a summary of activities, and answers to questions will be required.
-Assessment will be based on a report grading rubric.

-- Field Lab Activities: Field lab activities will have graded assignments.
-Assessment will be based on a grading rubric. - Graduate Student GIS Project: A narrated slide show will be presented live or recorded via Canvas Conferences during the last week of class.
+- GIS Map and Summary Reports: Written lab reports containing a map of activity results, a summary of activities, and answers to questions will be required.
+Assessment will be based on a report grading rubric. - Graduate Student GIS Project: The student will create a narrated slide show and present it through Canvas Conferences, either live or recorded, during the last week of class.
 More information is available in Canvas Assignments.